 Workers’ compensation cases can offer a permanent impairment that would provide future benefits.

 PTSD can absolutely be difficult to prove and that’s exactly why you need the right people on your side.
 “These are complicated matters, it’s a complicated injury,” says John Foy.
 “It’s critical to get proper testing by a doctor, typically a neurologist.”

 We can help you get a proper medical diagnosis with treatment while your suit ensues.
-These physicians and medical professionals provide needed care and document the serious injuries.
+These physicians and medical professionals provide needed care and document serious injuries.
 If there is no settlement, you owe us nothing.

-What can I expect to recover from a PTSD case?
+What Can I Expect to Recover From a PTSD Case?

 As in all personal injury cases, you are eligible for three components:

-How can a Post-Traumatic Stress Disorder lawyer help me?
+How Can a Post-Traumatic Stress Disorder Lawyer Help Me?

 It’s easy for the general public to dismiss a person with PTSD as someone who is weak or who brought on this disorder because they couldn’t “handle” an experience.
 That attitude is grossly inaccurate, not to mention insensitive.
-Our experienced PTSD attorneys have successfully walked insurance carriers through what our client needs.
-We have persuaded juries that PTSD can hurt someone more permanently than a horrific physical injury.
+Our team knows that your pain is real and can help you through the entire legal process.